williamnguyen-activecyber/okta.github.io/_source/_use_cases/integrate_with_okta/promotion.md

 ## Promoting Your Integration

-Once you've completed your integration with Okta and published it on the Okta Application Network (OAN), it’s time to tell the world!
+Once you've completed your integration with Okta and published it on the Okta Integration Network (OIN), it’s time to tell the world!
 Raising awareness for your integration among joint customers and new prospects helps accelerate adoption, differentiate your app from competitors, and drive new business.

 Please keep us in the loop with your marketing plans by emailing <partnerdg@okta.com>.